tvillacruz/tonyvillacruzcom/content/about/index.md

 # no need for the "summary" parameter as it is not displayed in any previews
 ---

 Hello!
-My name is Tony Villa-cruz.
+My name is Tony Villa-Cruz.
 I am an aspiring full stack problem solver with experience in business analytics, project management, & process design.
 Some other areas of expertise include organizational change management, training facilitation, Jira project administration, agile project management, and REST API development.

 Here are some example projects and topics I am interested in: